West Virginia Talk

 A

 about to find pups – Pregnant.
 When I discovered my dog Lady had puppies, I ran “out the path” to my grandparents’ house to tell the news.
-I was mystified when my grandpa wasn’t surprised.
+I was mystified when my grandpa Leonard Vest wasn’t surprised.
 How did he know?
-Nobody had discussed the fact that my dog was “about to find pups.”
 The state of expectant motherhood, animal or human, wasn’t a topic of conversation.

 “Anything that is especially strong in flavor, taste, or muscular ability is ‘stronger than accafortis’ in the family of Kenneth P. Weinkauf of Athens, Ohio.
 Nobody in the family knows what it means.”
-From “Family Words: The Dictionary for People Who Don’t Know a Frone from a Brinkle” by Paul Dickson (Addison-Wesley Publishing Co., 1988).
+(Family Words: The Dictionary for People Who Don’t Know a Frone from a Brinkle by Paul Dickson, Addison-Wesley Publishing Co., 1988.)

 ackempucky – Any food mixture of unknown ingredients, West Virginia.
 From Informal English: Puncture Ladies, Egg Harbors, Mississippi Marbles, and Other Curious Words and Phrases of North America by Jeffrey Kacirk, Touchstone, New York, 2005, Page 1.
 Mr. Kacirk cites Harold Wentworth, The American Dialect Dictionary, New York, 1944.

 act ugly – Be ill tempered; misbehave.
+"Now, don't act ugly."
 Also, a second meaning: have illicit sex.

-acting (getting) above your raisin’ – Conducting yourself in a manner that indicates the things of your childhood are now beneath you.
+acting (getting) above your raisin’ – Conducting yourself in a manner that indicates the people and things of your childhood are now beneath you.

 Top of the page